Public transportation is so abundant in central Tokyo, so you can easily spend your entire stay here without the need of using taxis.

 ・The doors in the back open and shut automatically!
 Only in Japan!

-・Don't expect the driver to speak any English but by writing a memo of where you want to go, communications should be ok.
+・Don't expect the driver to speak any English but by writing a note of where you want to go, communication should be ok.

 It's always handy to carry the hotel name card to show to your driver.